 - Assign a person to record information from the meeting.

-On top of staying on task, try to group meetings if possible in order to preserve a few bigger blocks of time in your schedule.
+On top of staying on task, try to group meetings if possible to preserve a few bigger blocks of time in your schedule.
 Even the most effective meetings can throw you off if you’ve got 15–30 minutes of downtime between each of them—that’s too long to do nothing, but far from enough time to get into a groove.

-You can’t completely eliminate all potential distractions in the workplace, but you can change your approach to help them work in your favor.
+You can’t eliminate all potential distractions in the workplace, but you can change your approach to help them work in your favor.
 Know what distracts you, then use the suggestions here to get your productivity back on track.